cryotools/cosipy/docs/source/documentation.rst

 Installation as an Editable
 ---------------------------

-Installing COSIPY as a package or an editable allows it to run in any directory.
+Installing COSIPY as an editable allows it to run in any directory.

 .. code-block:: bash